Stress. There it goes, winding us up

 Stress can be our constant evil sidekick.
 We don’t realize it’s with us day in and day out.
 Sometimes, we even crave stress.
-Stress creates a natural ‘high and you constantly seek.
+Stress creates a natural high that you constantly seek.
 And when you do make a point to take ten minutes out to sit still, but your mind is planning, worrying or ruminating.

 Stress can be good.
 It gears our body up for a challenge.
 Our eyes dilate, our muscles tense up, our hearts beat faster while our body is preparing to “fight” or “take flight”.
 We feel focused and we achieve our goals.

 On the flip side is chronic stress.
 This is when our body is constantly in a stressed state.
 You only realize it has continuously hit you until you’re crying after a yoga class or snapping at a colleague.

 This is why stress is such an important topic – it’s effects are social, biological, psychological and psychological.
 We know that stress happens when life’s demands exceed your capacity to deal with them.

 Life’s demands can be emotional, physical or psychological.
 There is a misalignment, and it’s not just “in our head”.

 There is research to show that stress can move from our thoughts to the brain, from the brain to the gut and back up to the brain again.
 This is demonstrated with experimental evidence that stomach ulcers could be caused by stress.

 Stress is unique.
 You can think about something stressful, like your financial security, and it will have the same hormonal impact on you as running away from a lion did for your ancestors.
 That’s how connected stress is with your brain and body.

 In a recent review by Ray et al, they refer to this definition of stress:

 More modern concepts view stress as a consciously or unconsciously sensed threat to homeostasis, in which the response has a degree of specificity, depending among other things, on the particular challenge to homeostasis, the organism’s perception of the stressor and the perceived ability to cope with it.